top of page

 Feral cat

 These cats are unowned and unsocialised.
-They often have no relationship with or dependence on humans.
+They often have no relationship with or dependence on people, and live in the wild.

 About the National Cat Management Group

 The National Cat Management Group, formed in 2014, is a team of national organisations that has reviewed cat management in New Zealand.
-Their report recommends comprehensive cat management to improve cat welfare and protect native species.
+Their report recommends comprehensive cat management to improve cat welfare and protect native species and other animals.

 Cat on a table